Upper Great Lakes Fish Boil: A Tasty Tradition

 Although lake trout and whitefish are traditional choices, other trout or salmon may be used.
 You will need about three-fourths of a pound of fish chunks per person.
 Remove the large scales on salmon and trout.
 Slit the whole fish from vent to gills, and remove the internal organs, including the kidney (the dark material along the backbone).

 To use fish fillets instead of chunks, keep the skin on and cut fillets three to four inches long.
-Fillets have more of a tendency to fall apart.
-This may be caused by a strong boiling action, a vigorous overboil, or overcooking.
+Fillets have a tendency to fall apart.

 Preparing Other Ingredients